Build & deploy pipeline

 Manual deploy using Zerops CLI

-command uploads your application and deploys it in Zerops.
-Use this tool if you have your own build process.
-If you want to build your application in Zerops, use an automatic or manual build process.
+command uploads and deploys your application in Zerops.
+Use this when you have your own build process.
+For building applications in Zerops, use automatic or manual build processes instead.

 Usage: